-VPUE Undergraduate Research Student Grants are intended to provide independent student projects with financial resources that would otherwise be unavailable.
+VPUE Undergraduate Research Student Grants cover expenses that enable students to participate in intellectual activities connected with a scholarly/creative project opportunity.
 An integral part of your grant application is a budget, indicating how much money your project needs and how the money will be spent.

 Student stipends can include funds to support living expenses during projects, human subjects payments, travel expenses, or other miscellaneous project-related expenses.

 Students interested in applying for a VPUE Student Grant should take the following steps prior to submitting a proposal:

 - Reflect on the resources needed to execute your proposed project.

 - Assess what the grant funding will be used for.

 - Determine if these resources can be attained free of cost.
 Here are suggestions on where to start:

 - Your faculty mentor

 - Estimate how much money you will need to support your project.
 In the Budget section of your proposal, include a line-item budget and a brief discussion on your funding needs in light of available on- and off-campus resources.
 Strong budget sections of project proposals will clearly show that you have been thoughtful and done your due diligence in considering on and off-campus resources.

 Ready to outline your budget?
 Be sure to review our Budget Guidelines for Student Grants.